 How Safe is Panama?
 (Our take)

-In general, Panama is pretty safe to visit.
+In general, backpacking in Panama is pretty safe.
 In fact, it’s one of the safest countries in the central American region – people are friendly and there are plenty of laid-back rural areas to explore.